 Ha Giang Motorbike Tours In 11 Days Itinerary

 This program is flexible, the following is just a standard itinerary, we will customize it to suit your riding skills and to meet your expectations.

 Day 1: Hanoi – Nghia Lo (~250 km, ~7 h).
 L, D

-This is our first day of our 11-day Ha Giang motorbike tours.
-Before the ride, it takes 30 minutes to double check the bikes and insure that we have all necessary tools and equipment to guarantee maximum fun.
+This is the first day of our 11-day Ha Giang motorbike tours.
+Before the ride, it takes 30 minutes to double-check the bikes and ensure that we have all the necessary tools and equipment to guarantee maximum fun.

 Then we head out of Hanoi skirting along Red River to Son Tay and then head up the mountain to Nghia Lo.
 The road is easy and flat from Hanoi to Thanh Son, from Thanh Son to Thu Cuc and then Ba Khe to Nghia Lo is beautiful, snaking the foot of Hoang Lien Range.
 Nghia Lo is a big mountain town where we stop for the night.